iankronquist/zeta/README.md

 The second step of the project is to implement an interpreter for the Zeta core language.
 This interpreter will also have limited language support.
 The point of the interpreter is to eventually interpret the code for the Zeta JIT compiler, which will itself be written in Zeta.
-The interpreter will not be fast, and it will not be running user code, at least not in later implementations of Zeta.
-As of today, the interpreter is very incomplete.
+Because the core interpreter is only a stepping stone in the bootstrap process, I intend to cut corners, keeping the implementation minimal and restricted in terms of supported language features.
+For instance, I believe it should be possible to bootstrap Zeta without a garbage collector.
+At the time of this writing, the interpreter is a work in progress.

-In order to have an extensible grammar, we will implement a Zeta parser in Zeta itself.
+In order to permit grammar extensions, we will implement a Zeta parser in Zeta itself.
 This parser will run on the Zeta core interpreter.
-Implementing the parser in Zeta will allow us to make use of objects, garbage collection, closures, etc. It will also make it much easier for Zeta code to interface with the parser in order to extend the grammar.
+Implementing the parser in Zeta will allow us to make use of features not found in C such as extensible objects, garbage collection, closures, etc. It will also make it much easier for Zeta code to interface with the parser in order to extend the grammar.
 I intend to implement the self-hosted, extensible Zeta parser soon after the interpreter is ready, so that we can showcase the power of the extensible Zeta grammar.

 The Zeta JIT compiler will be written in Zeta and initially interpreted.
-However, the goal is for the JIT compiler to be able to compile itself to native x86 machine code.
+The goal is for the JIT compiler to be able to compile itself to native x86 machine code.
 It will also be able to JIT compile the self-hosted Zeta parser.
 Once these components are compiled to native code, the system should run at an acceptable speed.
-Note that the first version of the Zeta JIT compiler is likely to be quite far from the performance-level of modern JavaScript JIT.
+Note that the first version of the Zeta JIT compiler is likely to be far from the performance-level of modern JavaScript JITs.
 I do believe, however, that we can very easily beat the performance of the stock CPython and Ruby implementations, even with a naive JIT.

-You might be thinking that the startup of the Zeta VM will be dog slow if we use an interpreted JIT compiler to compile itself, the Zeta runtime, and our self-hosted Zeta parser, all of this before any user code can be run.
-You would be right, this bootstrap phase is likely to take up to a few minutes.
-This is where the ability to serialize an initialized heap to disk will come in handy.
+You may be thinking that the startup of the Zeta VM will be dog slow if we use an interpreted JIT compiler which compiles itself, the Zeta runtime, and our self-hosted Zeta parser, all of this before any user code can be run.
+This bootstrap phase is likely to take up to a few minutes.
+This is where the ability to serialize an initialized heap to an image on disk will come in handy.
 Because all of the Zeta data structures are self-hosted, we will be able to save the initialized heap to disk after the bootstrap/initialization is complete.
 Then, restarting the VM from this saved point should only take milliseconds.